Question 116·Medium·Command of Evidence

 - Does it show planning (preparing, organizing, mapping, studying in advance)?

-- Does it show knowledge of the landscape (land features, directions, natural guides like rivers, stars, terrain)?
+- Does it show knowledge of the landscape (land features or natural guides like rivers, stars, terrain)?

 Evaluate the choices:

-- Option A talks about how many people she helped, which is about results, not about how she planned or used the land.
+- Option 1 focuses on how many people she helped and how the achievement is repeated, which is about results/impact, not about planning or navigation.

-- Option B focuses on her reputation (stories of her courage spreading), not on any specific planning or landscape knowledge.
+- Option 2 focuses on her reputation and symbolism, not on any specific preparation or landscape knowledge.

-Only one remaining option directly shows both careful preparation and using the physical environment as a guide.
+Only one option directly shows both advance preparation and using natural features to find a route.

 Identify the quotation that matches the claim